giocomai/omeka-s-docker/README.md

 2. Its contents will be extracted into `/var/www/html/volume/modules/`.
 3. Permissions will be set accordingly.

-If a plugin is already present in the `modules` directory, the download will still proceed unless you implement further logic for skipping.
+If a module is already present in the `modules` directory, the download will still proceed unless you implement further logic for skipping.